The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Results

-Finally, Figure~\ref{fig:opinionqa_olmo7} shows the distribution match in OpinionsQA (i.e., average Wasserstein distance) for the best performing model, OLMo-2-7B.
-We note a significant performance gain (i.e., lower Wasserstein distance) using the \textit{interview} format.
+Finally, Figure~\ref{fig:opinionqa_olmo7} shows the opinion distance in OpinionsQA (i.e., average Wasserstein distance) for the best performing model, OLMo-2-7B.
+We note a performance gain (i.e., lower Wasserstein distance) when using the \textit{interview} format, indicating significantly reduced opinion distance.

-Overall our findings indicate that \textbf{using \textit{names} for demographic priming and/or the \textit{interview} format for role adoption leads to generally better representation of demographic groups across all models.}\footnote{Further robustness checks and statistical significance for these results can be found in Appendix \ref{app:regression}.}
+Our findings indicate that \textbf{using \textit{names} for demographic priming and/or the \textit{interview} format for role adoption leads to better representation of demographic groups across all models.}\footnote{Further robustness checks and statistical significance for these results can be found in Appendix \ref{app:regression}.}

 To assess whether the observed positive effects benefit all groups equally, we compute the standard deviation of each measure across demographic groups.
-Table~\ref{tab:reg_mw_std} shows that prompts using \textit{names} and the \textit{interview} format significantly reduce the standard deviation in marked word counts, indicating reduced disparities between demographic groups.
-This pattern generalizes across all open-text measures for OLMo-2-32B and OLMo-2-7B, indicating that these prompt types improve both overall representation and reduce inter-group disparities.
-Effects for other models are more mixed, suggesting that these prompt strategies sometimes benefit certain groups more than others.
-We report results for the remaining measures and all models in Table \ref{tab:std} in Appendix \ref{app:var_dem}.
+For each LLM, we run OLS regressions with this standard deviation as the dependent variable, analyzing the effect of prompt types.
+Table~\ref{tab:reg_mw_std} reports the results for the marked word count, showing that prompts using \textit{names} and the \textit{interview} format significantly reduce the standard deviation across groups, indicating reduced disparities between demographic groups.
+This generalizes across all open-text measures for OLMo-2-32B and OLMo-2-7B, indicating that these prompt types improve both overall representation and reduce inter-group disparities.
+Effects for other models are more mixed, suggesting that those strategies sometimes benefit certain groups more than others.
+We report regression results for the remaining measures in Table \ref{tab:std} in Appendix \ref{app:var_dem}.

 \newcolumntype{d}[1]{S[table-format=#1]}